-The first ‘landmark’ result is that these laser-initiated fusion reactions have been demonstrated in several papers by Belyaev (2005) , Labaune , Picciotto and Margarone .
+The first ‘landmark’ result is that these non-thermal laser-initiated fusion reactions have been demonstrated in several papers by Belyaev (2005) , Labaune , Picciotto and Margarone .
 ‘Plasma block ignition’ was discovered numerically as a phenomenon that is responsible for the reactions by non-thermal means.

-This means that HB11 fusion can be achieved without heating a sample to very high temperatures, the need for which has posed multiple challenges to current fusion approaches with DT or DD (deuterium and deuterium) fusion and will most likely deem all of them economically unviable.
-This provides validation that the HB11 reaction is possible and that it can be achieved via non-thermal means using CPA (Chirped Pulse Amplification) laser pulses.
+This means that HB11 fusion can be achieved without heating a sample to very high temperatures, the need for which has posed multiple challenges to current fusion approaches with DT or DD (deuterium and deuterium) fusion and will likely deem all of them economically unviable.
+This provides validation that the HB11 reaction is possible and that it can be achieved via non-thermal ignition using CPA (Chirped Pulse Amplification) laser pulses.